UBCBio525/Bio525D/README.md

 - For those wanting to work on their own machine, the [programs](https://github.com/UBCBio525/Bio525D/blob/master/resources/programs.md) file has a listing of the software used for each exercise.

-- The slides, commands, or any other information for each day is under a directory for that day.
-For example, the directory "[Day1](https://github.com/UBCBio525/Bio525D/tree/master/Day1)" contains information for day 1, the directory "[Day2](https://github.com/UBCBio525/Bio525D/tree/master/Day2)" contains information for day 2, and so on.
+- The slides, commands, or any other information for each topic are under a directory for that topic.
+For example, the directory "[Topic1](https://github.com/UBCBio525/Bio525D/tree/master/Topic1)" contains information for topic 1, the directory "[Topic2](https://github.com/UBCBio525/Bio525D/tree/master/Topic2)" contains information for topic 2, and so on.

-   - There are two directories for each day, one for the lecture and one for the exercises.
+   - There are two directories for each topic, one for the lecture and one for the exercises.
-   - Note that we just had a brief introduction and VM set up on the first meeting.
-That introduction can be found in the lecture sub-directory within the "[Day0](https://github.com/UBCBio525/Bio525D/tree/master/Day0)" directory.

 - If you need a quick refresher (or some help getting up to speed) on working with a Unix system, take a look at the [unix help](https://github.com/UBCBio525/Bio525D/blob/master/resources/unix_help.md) file.
 There are some resources there that will help you find the specific command you need for each task.